Pack n play weight limits and other considerations. What to know about height and weight limit before you buy a pack and play.

 Most pack and plays have a baby weight limit that’s right around 30 pounds.

-A couple of brands and models have a slightly higher weight limit.
-These ones tend to be ones with a floor-resting mattress (our Baby Bjorn travel pack and play, pictured below in a hotel room in Italy, is one example).
+A couple of brands and models have a slightly higher weight limit, in particular some portable baby travel cribs.
+These ones tend to be ones with a floor-resting mattress (our Baby Bjorn travel pack and play, pictured below in a hotel room in Italy, is one example, as is the Guava Lotus, Phil and Teds Traveller and the AeroMoov Instant).

 A lot of the pack n plays also offer attachments and add-ons, which have different weight limits to the main pack and play structure.